 What types of student loans do you have?

 Knowing what types of student loans you have is very helpful, as it can affect repayment options.
 One important distinction is whether the loan is public (meaning the government is either the lender or guarantor of the funds) or private.
 There are three major federal student loan programs: the Direct Loan Program, Federal Family Education Loan (FFEL) Program, and Perkins Loan Program.
-The authority for schools to make new Perkins Loans ended on 9/30/17, and final disbursements were permitted through 6/30/18.
+The authority for schools to make new Perkins Loans ended in 2017, and final disbursements halted in 2018.
 As a result, students can no longer receive new Perkins Loans.
 The Direct Loan and FFEL Programs both offer Stafford and PLUS loans.

 When do you have to start paying your student loans?

 In general, you do not have to repay your student loans while you are in school, as long as you are enrolled at least half-time.
 For Stafford loans, your first payment is normally due six months after graduating.
 For Perkins loans, you are given nine months.
 For PLUS loans, the borrower is given the option of starting repayment either within 60 days after the funds are disbursed or waiting until six months after the student has graduated or dropped beneath half-time enrollment.
 The grace period is only 45 days after leaving school for graduate students.
 If you have private student loans, you should talk to your lender about when you have to start repaying them.